hardiksondagar/picpick/README.md

 ## 🙏 Acknowledgments

 - [OpenAI CLIP](https://github.com/openai/CLIP) – For incredible image embeddings
-- [face_recognition](https://github.com/ageitgey/face_recognition) – For simple face detection API
 - [FastAPI](https://fastapi.tiangolo.com/) – For the excellent web framework

 ---

 ## 🪶 PicBest Lite

-Don't need AI clustering or face recognition?
+Don't need AI clustering?
 Just want to quickly star and export photos?

 **PicBest Lite** is a single HTML file – no installation, no server, no dependencies.